Dental Implants Help to Keep Your Jaw Bone Strong and Healthy

 What Is a Dental Implant?

 A dental implant is a titanium post that serves as an artificial root.
 When you have an implant performed, you will need to wait about 6 months for complete healing to occur.
 After the implant fuses with the jaw bone, you can place a permanent denture, bridge, or crown at the implant site.
 Adding the implant replicates the function of a natural tooth's root and prevents a patient from losing further bone.

 If you have periodontal disease, you can prevent jaw bone loss by getting a deep cleaning called a scaling and root planing (SRP).
 The cleaning removes the bacteria and plaque that attack the bone and causes it to deteriorate.
 As noted, bone grafts can also be performed to increase bone density.
 Bone loss can cause facial features to shrink, lead to tooth mobility or cause problems with tooth alignment or chewing.

 Do you need to address a problem with jawbone loss?
 If so, we can help.
 Call us today for an appointment for a consultation.

-About Us • Greater Charlotte Oral and Facial Surgery Greater Charlotte Oral and Facial Surgery believe in giving patients the attention and care they deserve to heal safely and comfortably.
-Give us a call today!
-Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273 / (980) 332-7990 / greatercharlotteoralsurgery.com / 12/6/2022 / Page Phrases: oral surgeon Charlotte NC /
+About Us • Greater Charlotte Oral and Facial Surgery Our team of experienced oral surgeons at Greater Charlotte Oral & Facial Surgery will help you achieve the perfect smile.
+Schedule your consultation today!
+Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273 ^ (980) 332-7990 ^ greatercharlotteoralsurgery.com ^ 3/31/2023 ^ Page Phrases: oral surgeon Charlotte NC ^